sujithkani/ttsky25a-tinyQV/docs/user_peripherals/11_pulse_transmitter.md

 Peripheral index: 11

 ## What it does
 Pulse transmitter is a versatile peripheral that can transmit digital waveforms of various durations, with optional support for carrier modulation.
 Various schemes like Pulse Distance, Pulse Width, Manchester encoding, etc. can be easily implemented.
 Once the program has been configured, no CPU intervention is required.
-This makes it ideal for remote control transmitter applications and even makes it suitable to drive other devices like the WS2812B addressable LED.
+This makes it ideal for remote control transmitter applications and even makes it suitable to drive other devices like the WS2812B addressable LED, shift registers or I2S DACs.

 ### Specifications
 - 256 bits of program data memory